 Internet Democracy Project, Civil Society: As appropriate, this chapeau language does not preclude the possibility that individual groups of vulnerable people may need to be referenced specifically in some action lines.
 We recommend that this chapeau language should be explicitly referenced at the beginning of each action line.

-Canada, Government: DeletedAs appropriate, this chapeau language does not preclude the possibility that individual groups of vulnerable people may need to be referenced specifically in some action lines.
-We recommend that this chapeau language should be explicitly referenced at the beginning of each action line.
+Canada, Government: Deleted

 Sweden, Government: As appropriate, this chapeau language does not preclude the possibility that individual groups of vulnerable people may need to be referenced specifically in some action lines.
 We recommend that this chapeau language should be explicitly referenced at the beginning of each action line.

-UNESCO, International Organization: As appropriate, this chapeau language does not preclude the possibility that individual groups of vulnerable people may need to be referenced specifically in some action lines.
+UNESCO, International Organization: As appropriate, this chapeau language does not preclude the possibility that specific reference is made in the Action lines to youth, human rights, individual groups of vulnerable people or gender.
 We recommend that this chapeau language should be explicitly referenced at the beginning of each action line.

-New Para: APIG, Civil Society:
+New Para: APIG, Civil Society: We recall that governments and other stakeholders make utmost efforts to collaborate, considering a multi-stakeholder approach as referenced in paragraph 37 of the Tunis Agenda, regarding issued mentioned in these documents.

 We recommend the inclusion of “knowledge societies” as it emphasizes the progress made in the development of Information Society, and therefore shows the successes of the WSIS process.
 It also indicates the current thought on the need to move beyond information society and stress on the importance of knowledge for societies and for economies.

-APIG, Civil Society: We recommend the inclusion of “knowledge societies” as it emphasizes the progress made in the development of Information Society, and therefore shows the successes of the WSIS process.
-It also indicates the current thought on the need to move beyond information society and stress on the importance of knowledge for societies and for economies
+APIG, Civil Society: [We recommend the inclusion of “knowledge societies” as it emphasizes the progress made in the development of Information Society, and therefore shows the successes of the WSIS process.
+It also indicates the current thought on the need to move beyond information society and stress on the importance of knowledge for societies and for economies]

 Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: We recommend the inclusion of “knowledge societies” as it emphasizes the progress made in the development of Information Society, and therefore shows the successes of the WSIS process.
 It also indicates the current thought on the need to move beyond information society and stress on the importance of knowledge for societies and for economies

-Canada, Government: DeletedWe recommend the inclusion of “knowledge societies” as it emphasizes the progress made in the development of Information Society, and therefore shows the successes of the WSIS process.
-It also indicates the current thought on the need to move beyond information society and stress on the importance of knowledge for societies and for economies
+Canada, Government: Deleted

 Sweden, Government: We recommend the inclusion of “knowledge societies” as it emphasizes the progress made in the development of Information Society, and therefore shows the successes of the WSIS process.
-It also indicates the current thought on the need to move beyond information society and stress on the importance of knowledge for societies and for economies

-UNESCO, International Organization:

-New Para, Internet Society, Civil Society:

-We recommend the inclusion of “knowledge societies” as it emphasizes the progress made in the development of Information Society, and therefore shows the successes of the WSIS process.
-It also indicates the current thought on the need to move beyond information society and stress on the importance of knowledge for societies and for economies
+It also indicates the current thought on the need to move beyond information society and stress on the importance of knowledge for societies and for economies.

+UNESCO, International Organization: The evolution of the information society over the past 10 years has contributed to the development of true knowledge societies around the world that are based on principles of freedom of expression, quality education for all, universal access to information and knowledge, and respect for cultural and linguistic diversity and cultural heritage.
+When mentioning the information society, we also refer to the above mentioned evolution and to the vision of inclusive knowledge societies.

+New Para, Internet Society, Civil Society: Recognizing the creation of the Internet Governance Forum (IGF), including its national and regional iterations, as a key outcome of the WSIS in fostering greater cooperation among stakeholders.
+In line with paragraph 80 of the Tunis Agenda, which calls for “the development of multi-stakeholder processes at the national, regional and international levels to discuss and collaborate on the expansion and diffusion of the Internet”, the IGF has provided a platform for governments and other stakeholder to interact on an equal footing towards shaping key Internet policy issues.